Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - All data you create, store, or manage using the Service
 - All content you add to the Service
 - Ensuring your data and content comply with applicable laws
-- Backing up your data
+- Backing up your data across all devices
 - Securing your data and devices
-- Managing your CloudKit data and synchronization
+- Managing your server-less synchronization and ensuring it occurs only between trusted devices

 ### 4.2 Usage
 You agree to: